bschurko/Schurko.Foundation.NET4/README.md

 The factory class can be used by classes that implement a factory pattern.
 In addition, a couple more design pattern classes are available to help promote good coding.
 Design Pattern Classes: Composite, Factory, Repository NodeT, Singleton.

-## Thread-Safe ATOMIC Queue, internal processor and backend Repository
+## Thread-Safe ATOMIC Queue, with internal task processor and backend Repository
 A couple of classes and interfaces that provide a Thread-Safe Queue data structure that allows a custom backend repository.
 In addition, an internal processor wrapper class allows jobs that are submitted to the queue to invoke custom Actions/Events when being dequeued or enqueued.